o1-labs/zk-oracles/doc/src/primitives/row_reduction.md

 # Row Reduction
 With the Free-XOR optimization, the bottleneck of garbled circuit is to handle $\and$ gates.
-Row reduction aims to reduce the the number of ciphertexts of each garbled $\and$ gate.
+Row reduction aims to reduce the number of ciphertexts of each garbled $\and$ gate.
 More specifically, it reduces $4$ ciphertexts into $3$.
 The optimization is given in the [NPS99](https://www.wisdom.weizmann.ac.il/~naor/PAPERS/nps.pdf) paper.

 To be compatible with the Free-XOR optimization, the garbled $\and$ gates are of the following form (still use the example in the point-and-permute optimization).